belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ### 1.1 Install Dependencies

 - Install `tailwindcss`, `postcss`, `autoprefixer` as dev dependencies
-- Install `@headlessui/react` for accessible UI components (required by Catalyst UI)
+- Install `daisyui` as a dev dependency (DaisyUI plugin for Tailwind CSS)
 - Install `@heroicons/react` for icons (sun/moon for theme toggle)
-- Install `@i4o/catalystui` for default styling of Headless UI components (provides pre-styled components built on Headless UI and Tailwind CSS)
+- **Note**: DaisyUI is installed as an npm package and configured in `tailwind.config.js` as a plugin
+- **Note**: DaisyUI provides component utility classes that extend Tailwind CSS
-- **Note**: Catalyst UI requires React 18.x, so ensure React and react-dom are at version 18.3.1 or compatible
+- **Note**: Ensure React and react-dom are at version 18.3.1 or compatible
-- **Note**: Catalyst UI provides styled versions of Headless UI components (Button, Listbox, Input, etc.) with default Tailwind CSS styling

 ### 1.2 Configure Tailwind CSS

 - Create `tailwind.config.js` with:
   - Dark mode: `'class'` strategy
-  - Content paths for scanning all component files (including Catalyst UI components from `node_modules/@i4o/catalystui`)
+  - Content paths for scanning all component files
+  - DaisyUI plugin configuration (`plugins: [require('daisyui')]`)
   - Custom theme extensions if needed
 - Create `postcss.config.js` with Tailwind and Autoprefixer plugins
 - Update `src/index.css`:
   - Remove existing styles
   - Add Tailwind directives (`@import "tailwindcss"` for Tailwind v4, or `@tailwind base`, `@tailwind components`, `@tailwind utilities` for v3)
   - Add base styles for dark mode support
-  - **Note**: Catalyst UI components use Tailwind CSS classes and will automatically work with your Tailwind configuration
+  - **Note**: DaisyUI components use Tailwind CSS utility classes and will automatically work with your Tailwind configuration

 ### 1.3 Browser Validation

 - Start dev server and verify Tailwind is working
 - Check browser console for any errors
 - Verify base styles are applied
-- Verify Catalyst UI components can be imported (test import in a component)
+- Reference DaisyUI documentation (https://daisyui.com/components/) to familiarize with available components
-- Check that Tailwind CSS is processing Catalyst UI component classes correctly
+- Verify that Tailwind CSS is processing DaisyUI component classes correctly

 ---